NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

    :math:`X^{(1)}` will represent the entire vector n x 1 vector representing first data sample while :math:`x_{3}^{(1)}` will represent the third feature in first data sample.

-   The figure below illustrates a 2-layer neural network where a single data sample is provided as input.
+   The figure below illustrates a 2-layer neural network where a single data sample (with 3 featues) is provided as input.
    The input layer is not counted as one of the layers.

    .. image:: ../figs/2layer_NN.drawio.png